crossplane/crossplane/docs/stacks-guide-gcp.md

 kubectl crossplane stack generate-install --cluster 'crossplane/stack-gcp:master' stack-gcp | kubectl apply --namespace crossplane-system -f -
 ```

-The rest of this guide assumes that the AWS stack is installed within
+The rest of this guide assumes that the GCP stack is installed within
 `crossplane-system` namespace.

 To check to see whether our stack installed correctly, we can look at